awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 VPC A is peered with all other VPCs, but the other VPCs are not peered to each other\.
 The VPCs are in the same AWS account and do not have overlapping CIDR blocks\.

 **Note**
 None of the other VPCs can send traffic directly to each other through VPC A\.
 VPC peering does not support transitive peering relationships, nor edge to edge routing\.
 You must create a VPC peering connection between the other VPCs in order to route traffic between them\.
 For more information, see [Multiple VPCs Peered Together](#many-vpcs-full-access)\.
-For more information about unsupported peering scenarios, see [Invalid VPC Peering Connection Configurations](invalid-peering-configurations.md)\.
+For more information about unsupported peering scenarios, see [Unsupported VPC Peering Configurations](invalid-peering-configurations.md)\.

 ![\[One VPC peered to many VPCs\]](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/images/one-to-many-vpcs-diagram.png)